Not All Invariants Are Equal: Curating Training Data to Accelerate Program Verification with SLMs: Experimental Setup

 \section{Experimental Setup}

-\textbf{Training Dataset.} In order to fine-tune models and measure their improved performance, we use a training set of programs released by the authors of InvBench~\citep{wei2025invbench}.
-We then use the UAutomizer tool to perform verification and extract invariants from its output (see Appendix~\ref{app:uaotomizer_config}).
-We refer to this set of programs and invariants as $V0$.
-We then apply the normalization step from our pipeline to obtain dataset $V1$; and the subsequent LLM simplification step (using the Kimi K2 Thinking model \citep{team2025kimi}, with $N=4$) to obtain the final dataset, $V2$ which consists of 7,283 samples with quality grade $\geq2$.
-For dataset statistics and split details, see Appendix~\ref{app:train_stats}.
+\textbf{Training Dataset.} We fine-tune on raw verifier-generated invariants extracted from training programs released by~\citet{wei2025invbench}.
+We run UAutomizer to verify each program and collect loop invariants from its output; we denote this raw collection~\textit{V0}.
+AST-based normalization yields~\textit{V1}, and LLM-driven simplification (Kimi K2 Thinking~\citep{team2025kimi}, $N{=}4$ candidates per verbose invariant, where $\eta=20$ characters) followed by verifier filtering yields~\textit{V2}.
+Retaining only $g\geq 2$ candidates for fine-tuning yields 7{,}284 samples, partitioned 80/20 into train and validation.
+Full pipeline yield and dataset statistics are in Appendix~\ref{app:training-data-statistics}.

-\textbf{Evaluation Dataset.} For evaluation purposes, we use a collection of C programs with loop invariant verification tasks derived from SV-COMP \citep{Beyer2025ImprovementsIS}, also released by the authors of InvBench \citep{wei2025invbench}.
-Starting from 219 programs, we apply expansion, where each loop in a multi-loop program becomes a separate evaluation instance, obtaining 362 instances.
-We partition these into \emph{Easy} ($n=239$, 66\%) and \emph{Hard} ($n=123$, 34\%) subsets, using a 15-second threshold on the UAutomizer baseline's verification time.
-We focus exclusively on the Hard category, as these instances represent cases where invariant hints can provide meaningful verification speedup.
-We note that for 20 of the hard instances, UAutomizer timed out (See Appendix~\ref{app:baseline-hard-cases}).
+\textbf{Evaluation Dataset.} For evaluation, we use InvBench, a benchmark of C verification queries derived from SV-COMP~\citep{beyer2025improvements}, released by~\citet{wei2025invbench}.
+Starting from 219 programs, we expand multi-loop programs into per-loop instances, yielding 362 total.
+We partition these into \emph{Easy} ($n=239$, 66\%) and \emph{Hard} ($n=123$, 34\%) using a 15-second UAutomizer baseline threshold, focusing on Hard instances where invariants provide meaningful speedup; 20 Hard instances time out (Appendix~\ref{app:baseline-hard-cases}).
+Each instance in $\mathcal{D} = \{(p_i, P_i, q_i, l_i, t_b^{(i)})\}_{i=1}^n$ comprises a precondition $p_i$, program $P_i$, postcondition $q_i$, loop location $l_i \in \mathcal{L}(P_i)$, and median baseline time $t_b^{(i)}$ over $k=3$ runs.
+Models are prompted with a structured JSON format (Appendix~\ref{app:prompt-eval}); syntactically invalid, ill-formed, or outputs using side-effect operators (e.g., $++, +=, =$) receive verdict \textsc{Unknown}.
+UAutomizer configuration, and hardware used for evaluation are detailed in Appendix~\ref{app:uautomizer_config}.